-A charge of driving while intoxicated (DWI) in Texas can be scary, embarrassing, and stressful for anyone.
+A charge of driving while intoxicated (DWI) in Texas is already scary, embarrassing, and stressful for anyone.
 But if you are a nurse, it can also be costly.
 A DWI, under certain circumstances, can cost a nurse his or her nursing license, effectively denying the nurse a livelihood in the profession he or she has been trained in and no doubt loves.
+Nurses are heroes helping people while placing themselves in harms way during than pandemic.
+Nurses have been overworked and overwhelmed and these stressors make them vulnerable to being arrested for DWI if they drink and then drive.

-If you are a nurse and have been charged with a DWI or related offense, you need to retain a DWI attorney who has the capabilities to defend you at trial and not bargain your future away with a plea deal.
-As such, you need an attorney who has extensive trial experience and who is determined to take your case to court if (1) he or she deems there is a case according to the facts; and (2) he or she was not able to get the charges dismissed prior to trial.
+If you are a nurse and have been charged with a DWI or related offense, you need to retain a Board Certified DWI specialist attorney who has the capabilities experience and credentials to defend you at trial and not bargain your future away with a plea deal.
+As such, you need an attorney who has extensive trial experience and who is determined to take your case to trial if (1) he or she deems there is a case according to the facts; and (2) he or she was not able to get the charges dismissed or reduced prior to trial.
 This qualification means you need an insightful, determined DWI and criminal defense attorney ready on day one for the challenge.
 That attorney is Doug Murphy.
-Doug Murphy travels all over Texas in representing nurses, nurse practitioners, and doctors charged with criminal allegations including DWI.
+Doug Murphy travels all over Texas in representing medical professionals such as nurses, nurse practitioners, and doctors charged with criminal allegations including DWI.

 Doug Murphy has extensive DWI trial experience.
-In addition to the relevant law, he understands the court system, the State's prosecutorial methods, and the inherent problems with sobriety field test results as well as breath and blood results.
-His experience is supported by his integrity and determination.
+In addition to the relevant law, he understands the court system, the State's prosecutorial methods, and the inherent problems and subjectivity associated with sobriety field test results as well as breath and blood results.
+His experience is supported by his integrity, determination and results.
 He is respected for his capabilities and travels throughout Texas and the nation to teach other lawyers how to develop their skills so that they, too, can fight for the rights and freedoms of their clients who have been charged with DWI or related offenses.
+Doug Murphy was recently voted Lawyer of the Year for 2021 for his work in DWI Defense by his peers in the Best Lawyers in America published in US News and World Report.

 Nursing Ethical Standards